andrew-breunig/n_queens/README.md

 This puzzle was one of the first programming problems to capture my imagination.
 Solutions exist publicly employing several different algorithms; Dijkstra used the problem to demonstrate structured programming with a depth-first backtracking algorithm in 1972.

-The solution that inspired this program was written by @kevinskoglund for [lynda.com](https://www.lynda.com).
-The original solution used recursion and row-by-row trial and error to place queens; each placement was evaluated for safety by row, column, and diagonal.

-I've refactored the solution to leverage a different method, based on a fun math trick: all combinations of the whole numbers up to and including the board's length will, by definition of combinations, possess all unique elements at unique indices.
-If we use these combinations to map columns to row placements, we eliminate the possibility of two queens in the same row or column.
+I've created a computationally ineffecient but conceptually interesting solution based on a fun math trick: for an _N_ x _N_ chessboard, every [combination](https://en.wikipedia.org/wiki/Combination) of whole numbers 1 through _N_ represents a set of safe placements along an edge of the board.

 For example:

 * 4 x 4 chessboard
 * _combination a:_ `[1,2,3,4]`
 * _column 1: row 1, column 2: row 2, column 3: row 3, column 4: row 4_
-* _mapped board:_
 ```
 ======
 |Q---|